Terkhos/mm-react-test/README.md

 # MM React Test

-Create a web application used to display the preferred playlists from customers.
+Create a web and app application used to display the preferred playlists from customers.
 The web application has only one page:
 * A page that lists the featured playlists at Spotify according to some criteria.

 ## Business rules